-Invest in efficient, ecological and biodiversity-friendly infrastructure to ensure that the investment plan, of approximately 8 billion euros and with a view to the end of the concession (2046), is focused on modernization, efficiency and the development of the airports managed by the Group, and, at the same time, characterized by solutions that guarantee the best energy efficiency according to the logic of carbon neutrality (NetZero@2030) through innovation projects (such as the path of open innovation with the upcoming opening of the first incubator dedicated to the aviation sector) and diversification (among these the participation in the Volocopter project and Urban Blue as an example of new zero-emission modes of transport).
+This commitment has been translated into a clear and shared positioning and into challenging but responsible objectives for both the short and medium-long term.
+The firm commitment to sustainability implies the adoption of new technologies available to ensure that the investment plan, of approximately 8 billion euros and with a view to the end of the concession (2046), is focused on modernization, efficiency and the development of the airports managed by the Group, and, at the same time, characterized by solutions that guarantee the best energy efficiency according to the logic of carbon neutrality (NetZero@2030) through innovation projects (such as the path of open innovation with the upcoming opening of the first incubator dedicated to the aviation sector) and diversification (among these the participation in the Volocopter project and UrbanBlue as an example of new zero-emission modes of transport).